upei/drupal6-cms/sites/all/modules/imagefield_crop/README.txt

 = Prerequisites =
-You will need imagefield and imageapi enabled in order to use this module.
+You will need imagefield and imageapi enabled in order to use this module, along with a graphics processing engine (gd, imagemagick, or anything else imageapi.module can work with).

 = Installation =
 * Install the module and enable it.
+* Set appropriate permissions at (/admin/user/permissions) under sections "content_permissions module", "node module".
 * [opt.]
 Patch imagefield, as described below
 * On the imagefield configuration page (admin/content/types/<content_type>/fields/<your_image_field>) choose the 'Image with cropping' widget.
 * Save your field, and edit it again.
 There you can see the widget settings form where you can choose the cropping box size, and other configuration options.